ACCESS-NRI/ACCESS-OM2/DEVELOPERS.md

 2. Let spack clone the code for you and place it in the environment directory

 If option 1 is preferred the source code for the component(s) to be modified has to be available on the filesystem, e.g. using `git clone`, before the next steps.
 For more details, see the [Notes](#notes) section below.

+> [!Note]
+> The choice of where the source code for an environment should reside depends on use case and personal prefrence.
+If an existing source code repository location is used in more than one environment it requires the code repository be kept in sync with the purpose of the development environment, e.g. two separate feature branches utilising two different development environments would require the developer to check out the correct branch when switching between development environments.
+It would also preclude building both environments simultaneously.

 ### Creating an environment